SillyTavern/SillyTavern-Docs/Usage/st-script.md

 The optional `guard` named argument (`on` by default) is used to protect against endless loops, limiting the number of iterations to 100.
 To disable and allow endless loops, set `guard=off`.

-This example adds 1 to the value of "i" until it reaches 10, then outputs the resulting value (10 in this case).
+This example adds 1 to the value of `i` until it reaches 10, then outputs the resulting value (10 in this case).

 ```
 /setvar key=i 0 |